wp-plugins/post-pay-counter/readme.txt

 4. That's it, done!
 You should now check the stats page for results.

 == Changelog ==
+= 1.1.1 =
+Made the install process lighter.

 = 1.1 =
 * Multisite compatibility added.